skienzmatishun/rippreport/content/p/alabama-ag/index.md

 ---
-title: "ALABAMA ATTORNEY GENERAL"
+title: ALABAMA ATTORNEY GENERAL
-date: 2023-10-30T00:00:00Z
+date: 2023-10-30 00:00:00+00:00
-thumbnail: "img/alabama-ag.jpg"
+thumbnail: img/alabama-ag.jpg
-summary: "The Ripp Report filed two complaints with the Alabama Attorney General's office.
+summary: The Ripp Report filed two complaints with the Alabama Attorney General's office.
 For misconduct by the Alabama Ethics Commission's director and requests a review of past dismissed complaints.
-And the wrongful conviction of Murray Lawrence in Baldwin County."
+And the wrongful conviction of Murray Lawrence in Baldwin County.
 categories:
 - ethics
 - alabama
 authors:
 - admin
+alttags: "Letterbox with U.S. Mail marking, symbolizing complaints submitted to Steve Marshall’s office regarding ethics commissio..."
 ---
 ### Mr Steve Marshall